This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 8.2.1.
 In case of an actual allegation, the relevant Safeguarding Officer should be informed within 24 hours.

 8.2.2.
-If a minor is in immediate danger or refusing to go home, the relevant Safeguarding Officer should be informed verbally immediately and Police should be called (dial 999 in UK; 112 in Lebanon).
+If a minor is in immediate danger or refusing to go home (which might indicate that home is not a safe place for them), the relevant Safeguarding Officer should be informed verbally immediately and Police should be called (dial 999 in UK; 112 in Lebanon).

 8.2.3.
 A written record will be made as soon as possible and passed on to the relevant Safeguarding Officer.

 8.3.
-If what has been reported to the SW Safeguarding Officer (or Deputy) relates to another organization (because of the affiliation of the minor, their family, or the implicated person with that organization), the SW Safeguarding Officer will also inform the Safeguarding Officer (or equivalent) of that organization.
+If what has been reported to the SW Safeguarding Officer (or Deputy) relates to another organisation (because of the affiliation of the minor, their family, or the implicated person with that organisation), the SW Safeguarding Officer will also inform the Safeguarding Officer (or equivalent) of that organisation.

 8.4.
 A brother raising a concern or allegation: